An Authentic Old West Saloon is Right Here in Tombstone!

 Still Here Today...

 Buckhorn Saloon - North Fork, Sierra Nevada Foothills.
 Near the South entrance to Yosemite, it's been around since the late 1800s.
 Started by Les Smith, its since had at least 8 more owners through the years.
 It's now been refurbished and renewed, with a nice new menu too.
 Locate this Old West Saloon at 32992 Road 222.
 Call for details: (559) 877-8700

 Buckhorn Saloon - San Antonio, first opened on Dela Rosa St.in 1881.
 It's moved 5 times since then, but the last time just down from the original.
-It still has its first back-bar and many of the historic items.
+It still has its first back-bar and many of its historic trappings.
 Find it at 318 E. Houston Street.

 The Buckhorn Exchange - Denver, at 1000 Osage Street, the corner of 10th - has been there since it opened on November 17, 1893.
 There's a ton of history in its walls, and you won't be disappointed in the menu.
 The upstairs Victorian Lounge is where you'll find the original back-bar made in Germany in 1857.

 The Buckhorn Saloon - In the small historic village of Pinos Altos, a little north of Silver City.
 32 Main Street.
 The main bar's origin goes back to 1865.
 The original adobe walls still exist.
 Other newer features have been added on, such as an expanded dining room.
 The bar and back bar were made by the Brunswick-Balke-Calander Company and shipped by wagon.
 This Old West Saloon has plenty of atmosphere.
 They serve food and drinks!